marcodd23/go-micro-core/README.md

-# go-microservice-lib
+# go-micro
-A collection of interfaces and implementations for common microservices scenarios
+A collection of interfaces and implementations for common microservices patterns.